-Yoga is a mind and body practice with a 5,000-year history in ancient Indian philosophy.
+Yoga is a mind and body practice.
 Various styles of yoga combine physical postures, breathing techniques, and meditation or relaxation.

 The six branches are:

-- Hatha yoga: This is the physical and mental branch designed to prime the body and mind.
+- Hatha yoga: This is the physical and mental branch that aims to prime the body and mind.

 - Karma yoga: This is a path of service that aims to create a future free from negativity and selfishness.